-Net Income per Ordinary Share
+Net Income (Loss) per Ordinary Share

 We have two classes of shares, which are referred to as Class A ordinary shares and Class B ordinary shares.
 Earnings and losses are shared pro rata between the two classes of shares.
-The 14,891,667 potential ordinary shares issuable upon the exercise of the Warrants were excluded from diluted earnings per share for the three months ended March 31, 2022 and March 31, 2021 because the Warrants are contingently exercisable, and the contingencies have not yet been met.
-As a result, diluted net income per ordinary share is the same as basic net income per ordinary share for the periods.
+The 14,891,667 potential ordinary shares issuable upon the exercise of the Warrants were excluded from diluted earnings per share for the three months ended March 31, 2023 and 2022 because the Warrants are contingently exercisable, and the contingencies have not yet been met.
+As a result, diluted net income (loss) per ordinary share is the same as basic net income (loss) per ordinary share for the periods presented.